Technigo/project-music-releases/README.md

-# Music Releases
+# Music Releases 🎶🎹
-Replace this readme with your own information about your project.

-Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.
+##This project was created by Katarina Torninger and Amanda Flodström

+Week 9 project at the Technigo bootcamp was to build a music releases website using Spotify's API!

+##Tech stack used:
+HTML
+CSS
+JSX
+React

 ## The problem

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+We started off by creating each component, one by one, styling and importing them until our music relases website was complete and repsonsive on all devices.
+If we had more time, we would have included the sidebar for which we already have styling and components for.

 ## View it live

-Every project should be deployed somewhere.
-Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.
+Link to the deployed project: